74.16%

 Yes

 Gannon University is a private not-for-profit institution that is situated at Erie, Pennsylvania.
 This Roman Catholic university was founded in 1925 and also has a branch in Ruskin, Florida.
-It provides a holistic and practical approach to education and sincerely believes in the overall development of a student as a contributing member of society.
+It provides a complete and practical approach to education and sincerely believes in the overall development of a student as a contributing member of society.
 Various academic and non-academic pursuits at the university provide the intellectual and moral growth of the individual.

 • The student-faculty ratio is 12:1.